noveb/dev-challenge-1/notes.md

 10:00: more setup, install Node LTS 18.16.0, gitmoji, more coffee

 10:20: install express, TS, node & express types, docker, d-c .... setup everything

+19:50: It is getting late and I am done for today.
+Currently working on deploying the service in AWS ECS.
+It's tricky as I have never done this

+A few things held me back:
+  - Not coding since February, things just don't work as smooth as usually and my private laptop was not prepared for this (my fault).
+  - Project setup from scratch cost me quite some time.
+  - There was a compatibility issue with S3client and minio (solved)

+So, AWS still says: "scalara-api deployment is in progress.
+It takes a few minutes."
+So I end for today.